 From Megan of Red Around the World

-If you like cities and being in the hustle and bustle of it all, make sure to visit the San Sebastian Winery, walk around the Old Town and visit the shops, and do a ghost tour one night.
+If you like cities and being in the hustle and bustle of it all, some of the best things to do in St. Augustine include visiting the San Sebastian Winery, walking around the Old Town and visiting the shops, and doing a ghost tour one night.
 If you’re a bit of a history buff, make sure to visit Castillo de San Marcos, St. Augustine Lighthouse, and Fort Matanzas.
 If you like the outdoors, visit Anastasia State Park, St. Augustine Beach, and go Geocaching.

 Of course, the best thing is to do all of those or a combination of all of them.
 It would be very easy to do everything in one weekend since it’s a small city and a lot of it is all very close together.
 There are hotels downtown, but if you’re on more of a budget, you’ll probably want to stay a little further from the Old Town area.
 There are also tons of cute Airbnb’s in the city if you want a more local experience.
 The Floridian is one of the best places to eat and Crucial Coffee is a must-see.
 It’s a coffee shop across from Castillo de San Marcos in a building from the 1800s.